ohansyah/go-blog/README.md

 -   **Livewire** (`^2.12`) - A full-stack framework for building dynamic user interfaces in Laravel.
 -   **Tailwind CSS** (`^2.2`) - A utility-first CSS framework for rapidly building custom user interfaces.
 -   **DaisyUI** (`^2.5`) - A component library for Tailwind CSS.
+-   **TinyMCE** - Empowering content creation with a user-friendly rich text editor, making sharing your knowledge a breeze.

 ## Laravel Blog Project Roadmap